 Impact Advantage Caution Reduced number of background threads.
 (Single WebSocket connection to AM for notifications) Reduced system resource usage.
 Ensure that the AM_MAX_AGENTS environment variable is set to, at least, the total number of agent instances in the installation.
 Agent instances share runtime files and semaphores Reduced system resource usage.
 Ensure that files and resources can be accessed by all agent instances.
 For example, add the users running the instances to the same group and configure the resources to have 660 permissions.
-For more information, refer to AM_RESOURCE_PERMISSIONS in Environment variables.
+Learn more from AM_RESOURCE_PERMISSIONS in Environment variables.